luizftoledo/luizftoledo/README.md

 ### Hi there 👋

 I used to do investigative journalism to impact society positively.
-Now I added coding to make it better.
+Now I added some codes to suffer a little bit less while doing it.

 Stories I've written helped to save millions in public funds and investigate illegal practices from individuals, companies and governments.